Ethnic groups in Karachi

 Ethnic groups in Karachi include nearly all the major ethnic communities found in Pakistan, making Karachi one of the most ethnically diverse urban centers in the country.
-According to the 2023 Pakistani census, Muhajirs form the largest ethnic group, comprising 50.60% of the city's population.
-They are followed by Pashtuns at 13.52% and Sindhis at 11.12%.
+According to the 2023 Pakistani census, Urdu is the largest language, spoken by 50.60% of the city's population.
+It is followed by Pashto at 13.5% followed by Sindhi at 11.12%.
 Karachi's inhabitants, locally known as Karachiites, are composed of ethnolinguistic groups from all parts of Pakistan, as well as long-distance migrants from South Asia, making the city's population a cultural and demographic melting pot.
+Karachi has the largest populations of Urdu-speaking, Sindhi-speaking, and Pashto-speaking people of any city in Pakistan in absolute numbers.

 At the end of the 19th century, the population of the city was approximately 105,000, with a gradual increase over the next few decades, reaching more than 400,000 on the eve of Pakistan's independence in 1947.
 The 2023 Pakistani census estimates Karachi's population at 20.3 million, of which an estimated 30% are migrants from different backgrounds.
 The city's population is estimated to be growing at about 5% per year (mainly as a result of internal rural-urban migration), including an estimated 45,000 migrant workers coming to the city every month from different parts of Pakistan.